pocomane/MiSTer_Batch_Control/Readme.md

 # Core supports

-The following core are supported for now: ATARI2600 GAMEBOY GBA GENESIS NES NES.FDSBIOS SMS SNES TGFX16.SGX TURBOGRAFX16.
+Only the following systems are supported for now: ATARI2600, GAMEBOY, GBA, GENESIS, NES (cart and disk), SMS, SNES, TURBOGRAFX (and SGX).

 Specific information must be added to support each core, so if you are interested in some other core, you can open an issue specifying: